contentful-labs/extensible-resource-links-example/README.md

 | badge.variant | string (required) |

 Definitions of `Movie` and `Person` _Resource Type_ representations can be found in `src/tools/entities/movie.json` and `src/tools/entities/person.json` files respectively.

+## App manifest

+The app manifest is a JSON file that descrives the app and its capabilities.
+It contains a `functions` property which is an array of functions the app can run.
+Curretly, Contentful Apps can only be assosiated with one function, therefore you can only have one function in the array.

+The function properties are as follows:

+- `id`: The _id_ of the Function.
+- `name`: A readable name for the Function.
+- `description`: A brief description of the Function.
+- `path`: This is the path to the transpiled source file of the Function in your bundle.
+Exposing a `handler` function.
+- `entryFile`: Path pointing to the source file of the Function.
+Exposing a `handler` function.
+- `allowedNetworks`: A list of endpoints the Function should be allowed to connect to.
+This is a security feature to prevent unauthorized access to your network.
+- `accepts`: An array of event types the Function can handle.

+It contains

 # Available Scripts